harvestinghappiness/harvestinghappiness.github.io/_posts/2018-06-28-Volcande-de-Fuego-Eruption.md

 have been careful to work directly with affected families, and investigate their needs for ourselves.
 Our goal today was to collect information, and determine the way in which we can best serve as efforts move from relief to reconstruction.
-Our plan if to partner with two to three families, and assist them as they move from the temporary shelters, to a permeant location.
+Our plan if to partner with two to three families, and assist them as they move from the temporary shelters, to a permanent location.
 We hope to be able to set these families up with basic housing as they get on their feet.
 We will continue to give you all updates as we have more information.
 Those who are interested in donating toward these efforts can follow the links provided.